Coolbossco/Veracross-Plus/README.md

 ## Custom Assignments Feature

-The Custom Assignments feature allows users to create and manage their own assignments and reminders within the Veracross timeline.
+The Custom Assignments feature allows users to create and manage their own assignments within the Veracross timeline.

 ### Feature Overview

 **Custom Assignments** can be:
 1. **New Assignments**: Custom assignments that appear in a dedicated row at the top of the timeline
-2. **Past Due Reminders**: Reminders for overdue assignments that appear in the past due section

 ### How It Works

 1. **Enable the Feature**: Toggle "Custom Assignments" in the extension popup
 2. **Add Assignments**: Click "Add Custom Assignment" to create new assignments
 3. **Assignment Types**:
-   - Regular assignments appear in a blue-highlighted row at the top
+   - Assignments appear in a blue-highlighted row at the top
-   - Past due reminders appear in a yellow-highlighted past due row
 4. **Management**: Edit or delete assignments from the popup interface

 ### Assignment Properties